CORPORATE GOVERNANCE STATEMENT

 Over the years, members of the Board have had the opportunity to meet or talk directly to the shareholders that are not involved in the running of the business, including a number of its institutional shareholders.
 The Board is keen to understand the needs and expectations of its shareholders.
 Some of the Company's larger shareholders have been investors in the Company for a number of years.
 Proactive Investor presentations and interviews are provided from time to time.
 In addition, twice-yearly meetings are arranged with major shareholders when the Company presents its results “roadshows” and these enable the Board to obtain an understanding of shareholder objectives and concerns.

 The Company also facilitates communication with investors by responding to questions and enquiries sent by email to info@charactergroup.plc.uk or by post to its registered office or other offices.
-The members of the Board are always available to enter into discussion with the Company’s shareholders and strongly believes that an ongoing dialogue with its shareholders is key to maintaining a healthy level of transparency.
+The members of the Board are always available to enter into discussion with the Company’s shareholders and strongly believe that an ongoing dialogue with its shareholders is key to maintaining a healthy level of transparency.

 Jon Diver and Kiran Shah (the Company's joint-managing directors) are primarily responsible for shareholder liaison.